 This type of positive-displacement pump includes piston pumps, plunger pumps, and diaphragm pumps.

-The Hydraulic Institute and ANSI categorize reciprocating pumps into four types which were above mentioned.
-Both pistons and diaphragms are used to provide pumping action and valves are used to regulate flow in and out of the pump body.
+The Hydraulic Institute and ANSI categorize reciprocating pumps into four types, which were mentioned above.
+Both pistons and diaphragms are used to provide pumping action, and valves are used to regulate flow in and out of the pump body.

 These pumps are available in various sizes ranging from large-scale power pumps to smaller pressure-washer units.